silverhawk12/E-man-API/README.md

     /adds new api version which is considered to be latest/

 * GET '/api/version' expects param "version=userAppVersion" returns json<br>
-    /checks if userAppVersion needs to be updated/
+    /checks if userAppVersion needs to be updated, current example version is <strong>1.03.45</strong> /